TaitoUnited/wordpress-template/README.md

 2) **staging**: Merge changes to staging, check that the version number has actually changed, and make sure that everything works ok.
 3) **prod**: Merge changes to master, check that the version number has actually changed, and make sure that everything works ok.

+TODO: Autoupgrades are also enabled by default?
+How to revert back to an older image/version without causing another autoupgrade?
 TODO: How to upgrade plugins?
 Define all plugins in dockerfile?
 Autoupgrade in dockerfile?

 ## Local development